elemental/Elemental/doc/source/lapack-like/functions.rst

 .. cpp:function:: void HPSDSquareRoot( UpperOrLower uplo, DistMatrix<F>& A )

    Hermitian matrices with non-negative eigenvalues have a natural matrix square root which remains Hermitian.
-This routine attempts to overwrite a matrix with its square root and throws a ``NonHPSDMatrixException`` if any sufficiently negative eigenvalues are computed.
+This routine attempts to overwrite a matrix with its square root and throws a :cpp:class:`NonHPSDMatrixException` if any sufficiently negative eigenvalues are computed.

 **TODO: HermitianSquareRoot**